kairosity/mp3-snapathon/README.md

 - Gamify photography (both amateur & professional), and thus encourage high quality imagery as opposed to the current trend of low-quality personal images.
 - Make the content publicly accessible / viewable, so as to encourage users to register and use the application.
 - Create a loyal community of users who regularly engage and compete against each other for points and bragging rights.
-- Allow users to easily register and then login and out of the application and have them be able to store and retrieve their data easily.
+- Allow users to register easily and then login and out of the application and enable them be able to store and retrieve their data easily.
 - Create an application that is easy to use and fully responsive on all major screen sizes and types.
 - Create an application that might be monetized in the future once it develops a decent sized following of loyal users.